matomo-org/developer-documentation/docs/reporting-api/listing.md

 *   **label**; this parameter can be used to search only for the row matching a given label.
 When specified, the report data will be filtered and return only the row where the row label matches the specified parameter.
 For example you can set &label=Nice%20Keyword to keep only the row with a label "Nice Keyword".
 There are also generic filters you can choose to apply on all APIs that return web analytics reports.
 For example, there is a filter for sorting by column, define start and number of rows to return, a filter to only return rows matching a given string,

+*   **pivotBy**; this parameter can be used to create a pivot table of a report using a specified dimension.
+Pivoting a report will intersect a report with another report and display a single metric for values along two dimensions.
+To pivot a report, this query parameter must be set to the ID of the dimension to pivot by.
+For example, **queryParam=Referrers.Keyword** would pivot against the Keyword dimension.
+    Note: If you want to pivot against a dimension that is not the dimension of a report's subtable, you must set the **pivot_by_filter_enable_fetch_by_segment** INI config variable to 1.
+Using segments will allow you to pivot by any dimension, but currently, it will be slow.
+*   **pivotByColumn**; specifies which column should be displayed in a pivoted report.
+Should be used with **pivotBy** and set to a column name, for example, **nb_visits**.
+*   **pivotByColumnLimit**; The maximum number of columns that should be displayed in a pivot table.
+All other columns are aggregated into an 'Others' column.

 *   **filter\_offset**; defines the offset of the starting row being returned
 *   **filter\_limit**; defines the number of rows to be returned.
 Set to -1 to return all rows.
 By default, only the top 100 rows are returned.
 *   **filter\_truncate**; if set, will truncate the table after $filter\_truncate rows.
 The last row will be named 'Others' (localized in the requested language) and the columns will be an aggregate of statistics of all truncated rows.